apache/activemq-apollo/apollo-website/src/documentation/user-manual.md

 </broker>
 {pygmentize}

-The broker, virtual host, and connector are assigned a id which which is used to by the REST based administration console to identify the corresponding runtime resource.
+The broker, virtual host, and connector are assigned an id which which is used to by the REST based administration console to identify the corresponding runtime resource.
 The virtual host will not persist any messages sent to it since it does not have a configured messages